 Sustainable to the core

-Globally, close to 70% of all aluminium beverage cans are recycled, making it the world’s most recycled packaging product.
+Globally, nearly 70% of all aluminium beverage cans are recycled, making it the world’s most recycled drinks pack format.
 Because aluminium is infinitely recyclable, it can be reused in applications vastly different from its previous purpose, and it can also be recast into its original form.

 These properties make aluminium an ideal material for use in premium applications, even after being recycled many times.
 For example, a 50-year-old building facade can be recycled into the aluminum needed for the engine block of a new car with no degradation in quality.